The Parent Trap (1961 film): Box office

+The Parent Trap was a huge success at the box office.
+It grossed an estimated $9.3 million in the United States.

-Critical
+Critical response

 Bosley Crowther of The New York Times wrote that "it should be most appealing to adults, as well as to children, because of the cheerfully persuasive dual performance of Hayley Mills".
 Variety stated that the film was "absolutely predictable from the outset", but was still "a winner" thanks to the performance of Mills, who "seems to have an instinctive sense of comedy and an uncanny ability to react in just the right manner.
 Her contribution to the picture is virtually infinite".
 Charles Stinson of the Los Angeles Times declared it "a comedy unusually well designed for the entire family — enough sight gags to keep the children screaming and enough clever dialogue to amuse their parents".
 Harrison's Reports graded the film as "Very Good" and Richard L. Coe of The Washington Post called it "charmingly lively" even though "the terrain is familiar".

-The film holds a score of 90% on Rotten Tomatoes based on 20 reviews.